35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 The cost of finance was also calculated according to professional guidance and after a detailed itemised break-down; it was agreed with Southwark Council as were the build costs.
 Any savings or cost increases would in any event be picked up by viability review.

-Berkeley also justify dropping the Community Land Trust, and favouring intermediate homes instead, as the best way of optimising the affordable housing provision.
+Berkeley also justify dropping the Community Land Trust, and favouring intermediate homes instead, as the best way of optimising the affordable housing provision [^12].

 ### The Inspector decides......